 The Renewable Energy Development Project will analyze the use of bagassebased cogeneration, methane gas generation and large-scale solar thermal systems in industry.
-All three sources have substantial market demand and technologies. proven Study recommendations are expected to improve energy development policies and related financial, institutional and organizational aspects.
+All three sources have substantial market demand and proven technologies. recommendations are expected to improve energy development policies and related financial, institutional and organizational aspects.